-A Limerick woman is leading the battle to have her home village of Effin recognized by social network site Facebook.
+A Limerick woman led the battle to have her home village of Effin recognized by social network site Facebook.

-Ann Marie Kennedy is taking on the giant corporation which has deemed the village name of Effin to be "offensive."
+Ann Marie Kennedy took on the giant corporation which has deemed the village name of Effin to be "offensive."

-The 47-year-old University of Limerick worker has been annoyed at the site’s refusal to accept Effin as her homeplace on her Facebook profile.
+The 47-year-old University of Limerick worker was annoyed at the site’s refusal to accept Effin as her homeplace on her Facebook profile.

 “It came back with an error message saying ‘offensive,'” Kennedy told the Irish Independent.